THE SMELL OF MISERY

 After going through healing and recovery, my sense of smell came back with a vengeance.
 Today, I smell misery all the time, and if I’m in a confined space with a person, it is almost certain that the person is unhealthy and has been raging recently.
 I could even sometimes smell it on myself as I dealt with the anger of my past during recovery.

-This is recognized by others in the music industry through the artist Twenty One Pilots in their song, “Heathens.”
+This is recognized in the music industry through the artist Twenty One Pilots in their song, “Heathens.”
 They say they can smell your intentions.
-It’s true.
+Think of it this way: if someone who can smell the scent is with someone who has bad intentions and is displaying aggressive or harmful behavior, then your intentions can be implied, given that the scent suggests rage, misery, and victimhood.
+So yes, it’s true.
 The healthy and recovered with healthy senses can smell your intentions.

 1 Comment